All UMF Parking Lots require a current UMF issued Parking Pass or Decal / Placard

 - Passes must be hung from the rearview mirror, or placed on the vehicle dash with the decal number or date facing outward, clearly visible with no obstructions at all times.

-- Student, Staff, Faculty Parking Decal/placards can be obtained at the UMF Department of Public Safety / Campus Police Office or by submitting the online form, and will be available for purchase at Centralized Check-In.
+- Student, Staff, Faculty Parking Decal/placards can be obtained at the UMF Department of Public Safety / Campus Police Office or by submitting the online form.

 - Each decal / placard has a specific color indicating the appropriate place for parking.
 Parking in any lot not designated for use with the issued decal/placard constitutes a violation.